attilapapai/messenger-demo/README.md

 This command will build the application and start it on the 8080 port.
 You can access it at `localhost:8080`.

-## Design Decisions

-- why use h2 instead of real RDMS
-- why no service layer

 ## Requirements